flobz/psa_car_controller/README.md

 ## I. Get credentials
 We need to get credentials from the android app.

-1.1 Extract credentials from the apk

 We will retrieve these informations:
  - client-id and client-secret  for the api
  - some url to login

-1.2 Download the app on your computer, the original MyPeugeot app can be downloaded [here](https://apkpure.com/fr/mypeugeot-app/com.psa.mym.mypeugeot) for example.
+1.1 Download the app on your computer, the original MyPeugeot app can be downloaded [here](https://apkpure.com/fr/mypeugeot-app/com.psa.mym.mypeugeot) for example.

-1.3 Install requirements :
+1.2 Install requirements :

 - On debian based distribution you can install some requirement from repos: